-- Allegations concerning all, other than the Principal, are to be reported straight away to the Principal (who is the DSL) or in her absence, the Deputy DSL.
-The Principal will immediately contact the LADO to discuss the allegation.
-The individual against whom the allegation is made, is not to be informed. - Allegations concerning the Principal are to be immediately reported by the person making the allegation or the Deputy DSL to the LADO to discuss the allegation.
+- Allegations concerning all, other than the Principal, are to be reported straight away to the DSL or in her absence, the Deputy DSL.
+The DSL will immediately contact the LADO to discuss the allegation.
+The individual against whom the allegation is made, is not to be informed. - Allegations concerning the Principal are to be immediately reported by the person making the allegation or the DSL to the LADO to discuss the allegation.
 The Principal is not to be informed.